WordPress-plugins-serek/made-mistakes-jekyll/src/_pages/support.md

 </div>

 ### Cryptcurrency
 When I want to buy cryptocurrency with other cryptocurrencies I use Binance.com for the low fees.
-If I cannot find a specific coin on Binance I use Cryptopia.
 Check out my affiliate links!

 <div markdown="0" class="btn--group">
   <a href="https://www.binance.com/?ref=15066905" class="btn" rel="nofollow">Binance.com (link)</a>
   <a href="/assets/images/donate/binance.com_referal.png" class="btn" rel="nofollow">Binance.com (QR code)</a>
-  <a href="https://www.cryptopia.co.nz/Register?referrer=psirek" class="btn" rel="nofollow">Cryptopia.co.nz (link)</a>
 </div>

 If you don't like to keep your currencies on exchanges (which you shouldn't) then I recommend to use Changelly.com to exchange directly to your wallet.